metehnay/react-seo-article-generator/README.md

-**With this simple React app you can generate seo articles and send them to your wordpress site.
-You also don't need to find images, you can just use Unsplash API**
+**Just a simple app i did it for my wordpress site.
+Feel free to use.
+You can generate seo articles and images with one click and send them to your wordpress site. **

 ## Tech